arko-14/Law-Vector/README.md

 ### 🔹 `app.py`

 This is the backend server script.
-It defines routes (probably using FastAPI or Flask) for user interaction such as:
+It defines routes (Flask) for user interaction such as:

 * File upload
 * Submitting a query